 Targeting teaches your dog to touch an object with a part of his body.
 The most common body parts dog might use for targeting are nose and paws.
 Teaching your dog a platform teaches your dog to touch an object with his paws.

-In this webinar Beth will show you how she teaches a platform touch with the dog’s paws or body using different types of ‘platforms”.
+In this webinar Beth will show you how she teaches a platform touch with the dog’s paws or body using different types of ‘platforms” and at the same time creating attention and eye contact while training.
 It is the fundamental exercise she teaches all of her own dogs, because it is then easy to teach them to use other parts of their body for different obedience exercises.

 A few uses for platform training: